This post may contain affiliate links. Please read our disclosure policy.

 This classic Lobster Bisque recipe is so simple to make from scratch.
 It’s quick to make and ready in just under one hour.

-- In a large pot or dutch oven, boil the lobster tails, shell-side down until they are cooked through.
+1. Boil the lobster tails, shell-side down, in a large dutch oven until they are cooked through.
 Using tongs, transfer the tails to a plate and allow to cool.
 Reserve the steaming water for the lobster stock.

 An enameled Cast Iron Dutch Oven for under $100 that can be used to bake bread, simmer soups, roast beef, chicken and more.
 This is a gem in the kitchen.